zachvalenta/jvns.ca/source/_posts/2016-06-13-should-you-be-scared-of-signals.markdown

 * allocate more memory
 * read some data from disk into that memory
-* do something with garbage collcetion (but what?
+* do something with garbage collection (but what?
 I'm confused about this still.)

 my friend dave pointed me to [this code in an emulator that uses SEGV to notice when a video buffer is updated](https://github.com/cebix/macemu/blob/b58a9260bd1422a28e4c0b7b6bb71d26603bc3e1/BasiliskII/src/CrossPlatform/video_vosf.h) and the [libsigsegv library](https://www.gnu.org/software/libsigsegv/).